Flu vaccine for people with long-term conditions

-We strongly recommend the flu vaccine for anyone, 6 months and over, who has a long-term health condition such as:
+- Adults and children aged 6 months and older with a long-term health condition such as:

 - chronic liver disease